 - Cover any broken windows and holes in your roof so that no water can enter and damage your home's interior.

-- Cover any broken glass in your car to prevent damage to the interior from rain and remove glass from the interior to prevent cuts in the upholstery and carpet.
+- Cover any broken glass in your car to prevent damage to the interior from rain and remove the glass from the interior to avoid cuts in the upholstery and carpet.

 File your claim

-- Call your Armed Forces Insurance agent as soon as you notice damage.
+- Call your Armed Forces Insurance agent as soon as you notice the damage.
 Practically all homeowner policies cover hail damage.
-Your car will be covered if you purchased comprehensive coverage.

 - If your agent requests you to do so, follow up your call with a written explanation of what happened.